-Once everything is corrected and up to date, the reviewer can approve the submission.
+Once everything is corrected and up-to-date, the reviewer can approve the submission.
 The reviewer then adds to the end of the README file: his/her name, the date of approval, the version of the procedure followed and the OS on which the code was tested.

-The reviewer can then proceed to build (or update) the online repository on the chosen host.
+The reviewer can then proceed to publish the source code.